BiberGames/N-SpaceGame/README.md

 ## Other Open source projects used
-Pakaging lua code for the calculator with [Luna](https://github.com/ndless-nspire/Luna).
+Packaging lua code for the calculator with [Luna](https://github.com/ndless-nspire/Luna).

 Converting sprites with [TI Resource Merge](https://github.com/DaveDuck321/TI-Resource-Merge).